-College Football Show: Big Ten openers for MSU-UM
+College Football Show: Big Ten openers for MSU, Michigan

-Michigan State and Michigan open the Big Ten football season on Saturday.
+Michigan State and Michigan open their Big Ten football seasons on Saturday.

-In this week's edition of The Detroit News College Football Show, columnist John Niyo, beat reporters Angelique S. Chengelis and Matt Charboneau and former Wolverines running back Chris Howard preview the MSU-Indiana and UM-Nebraska games.
+In this week's edition of The Detroit News College Football Show, columnist John Niyo, beat reporters Angelique S. Chengelis and Matt Charboneau, and former Wolverines running back Chris Howard preview the MSU-Indiana and UM-Nebraska games.

 Here are some of the highlights of the show: